-The great migration is a year long cyclical phenomenon where millions of wildebeests and zebras move continuously migrate through the great plains of the Mara-Serengeti ecosystem in search of greener pasture.
+The great migration is a year-long cyclical phenomenon where millions of wildebeests and zebras move continuously migrate through the great plains of the Mara-Serengeti ecosystem in search of greener pasture.
 This is touted as the greatest spectacle of the natural world as nowhere else on the planet one can see such a mass movement of animals.
-It begins from the Ndutu Plains in south of Serengeti in Tanzania, where millions of them give birth during January-February.
+It begins from the Ndutu Plains south of Serengeti in Tanzania, where millions of them give birth during January-February.
 That is called the calving season, which we will elaborate in a while.
-Post that the herds start moving northwards from March-April onwards and by May-June reach western side of Serengeti and cross the Grumeti River.
-Then in July-August they cross over to the Masai Mara in Kenya through the sand river, and then the Mara river.
-By September-October they start coming back to Serengeti, this time through the eastern corridor, and by January-February they again reach back the Ndutu plains.
+Post that the herds start moving northwards from March-April onwards and by May-June reach the western side of Serengeti and cross the Grumeti River.
+Then in July-August, they cross over to the Masai Mara in Kenya through the sand river, and then the Mara river.
+By September-October, they start coming back to Serengeti, this time through the eastern corridor, and by January-February they again reach back the Ndutu plains.
 This circle of life repeats every year.
 No one knows how to explain this grand phenomenon except knowing that the movement happens as per their perception of greener pastures and better food availability.
-To undertake this long journey every year, they also risk their lives multiple times when they cross many crocodile infested rivers and become food of crocodiles.
-On the banks often lion prides or leopards are waiting for them.
-Still as a group they undertake this journey, year after year.
+To undertake this long journey every year, they also risk their lives multiple times when they cross many crocodile-infested rivers and become the food of crocodiles.
+On the banks often lion pride or leopards are waiting for them.
+Still, as a group, they undertake this journey, year after year.

 Ndutu Plains & Calving